 American Campus Communities's score of 36 is higher than 65% of the industry.
 This can give you a sense of how well the company is doing compared to its peers.

 In 2023, American Campus Communities reported total carbon emissions of approximately 134,351,000 kg CO2e.
 This figure includes 19,386,000 kg CO2e from Scope 1 emissions, 102,397,000 kg CO2e from Scope 2 emissions, and 12,567,000 kg CO2e from Scope 3 emissions.
-Compared to 2022, when total emissions were about 154,127,000 kg CO2e, the company achieved a reduction of approximately 19,776,000 kg CO2e.
-The breakdown for 2022 shows Scope 1 emissions at 19,681,000 kg CO2e, Scope 2 at 124,424,000 kg CO2e, and Scope 3 at 10,021,000 kg CO2e.
-This indicates a significant shift in their emissions profile, particularly in Scope 2, which saw a notable decrease.
-Despite these reductions, American Campus Communities has not publicly committed to specific reduction targets or initiatives, such as those outlined by the Science Based Targets initiative (SBTi).
-The company does not appear to have cascaded emissions data from a parent organisation, indicating that all reported figures are derived directly from their operations.
-Overall, American Campus Communities is making strides in reducing its carbon footprint, but further commitments and targets could enhance its climate strategy.
+This represents a decrease from 2022, when total emissions were about 154,127,000 kg CO2e, with Scope 1 emissions at 19,681,000 kg CO2e, Scope 2 at 124,424,000 kg CO2e, and Scope 3 at 10,021,000 kg CO2e.
+Despite these figures, American Campus Communities has not set specific reduction targets or initiatives as part of their climate commitments.
+The company does not appear to have cascaded any emissions data from a parent organisation, indicating that all reported figures are derived directly from their own operations.
+Overall, while American Campus Communities has made strides in reducing their carbon footprint, the absence of formal reduction targets suggests a need for further commitment to climate action in the future.

 Access structured emissions data, company-specific emission factors, and source documents